Penetration-expert01/Encrypt_Decrypt/README.md

 In encryption you can encrypt a string and at the time of decryption same process you need to repeat...

 * Disclaimer:- This repositories if for educational purpose only.
 In case of any misuse , the creator is not responsible for any kind of loss.
 Use at your own risk.
-*

 Platform Compatibility :-
-For Now IT is only For LINUX user.
-This is only For Text Document encryption/Decryption.
-For encryption There is -AES-256_CBC.
+# For now it's only available for LINUX user.This is only text Document encryption encryption/decryption.
-At the Time Of Encryption It will give you 2 keys (IV/KEY).
-This 2 keys is important for Decryption.
+For encryption there is -AES-256-CBC.
+At the time of encryption it will give you 2 keys (IV/KEY) .
+This 2 keys are important for decryption.

 * If you Encrypt The text Document and send it to another person, The person Must have the same tool And The 2 Keys for Decryption.